 Mary at Owlhaven tagged me to do a meme concerning 6 weird things about me, so I'm kind of killing 2 birds with one stone, here.
 The picture to the left there is from Easter, 1971, if I have it figured right.
 Disregard the date of Aug.
 1974 on the top.
 We were sometimes a bit lax about getting the film developed.
 Just a bit. (!)
 I submit that this photo should count for at least one weird thing about me, if not several!
 I won't cheat, though, I'll do all 6 in a moment.

 I've had this pic on here before, when I first started the blog, but it was back in early February, I think, in the archives, so many of you haven't seen it before.
-I pulled it out for a rerun because of the Easter theme, and th
+I pulled it out for a rerun because of the Easter theme, and the weird meme, too.

 Now for the 6 weird things, if I can actually come up with 6 weird things.
 You wouldn't think it would be too hard to do, as odd as I am, would you?